 Goodwill represents the excess of costs over fair value of net assets of businesses acquired.
 Goodwill is not amortized, but is tested for impairment at the reporting unit level at least on an annual basis at the balance sheet date or more frequently if certain indicators arise.
-The Group operated in four reporting units which were its reportable segments for the years ended December 31, 2009 and 2010 whereas it operated in three reporting units for the year ended December 31, 2009 and 2010 whereas it operated in three reporting units for the year ended December 31, 2011.
+The Group operated in four reporting units which were its reportable segments for the years ended December 31, 2010 whereas it operated in three reporting units for the year ended December 31, 2011 and 2012.
 The goodwill impairment review is a two-step process.
-Step one consists of a comparison of the fair value of a reporting unit with its carrying amount.
+Step 1 consists of a comparison of the fair value of a reporting unit with its carrying amount.
 An impairment loss may be recognized if the review indicates that the carrying value of a reporting unit exceeds its fair value.
 Estimates of fair value are primarily determined by using discounted cash flows.
-If the carrying amount of a reporting unit, resulting in an implied fair value of goodwill.
+If the carrying amount of a reporting unit exceeds its fair value, step 2 requires the fair value of the reporting unit to be allocated to the underlying assets and liabilities of that reporting unit, resulting in an implied fair value of goodwill.
 If the carrying amount of the goodwill of the reporting unit exceeds the implied fair value, an impairment charge is recorded equal to the excess of the carrying amount over the implied fair value.